 Meimei ga bento wo jisan shite kudasai.

 May each please bring his own bento.

 Word Note: Ono’ono 各々 and meimei 銘々 are both very similar to sorezore それぞれ.
-Neither, unlike sorezore それぞれ are particularly used in the spoken language anymore, but they both only refer to people.
+Neither, unlike sorezore それぞれ, are particularly used in the spoken language anymore, but they both only refer to people.

 Aidoru gurūpu no marumaru no memmen jūshō!

 Word Note: Memmen 面々 is yet another word meaning “each one.”
 It is occasionally used in the written language; however, it is not suited for polite/honorific speech as the tone it gives is rather indifferent at a respectful level.
-It also literal means "every direction," but this meaning is obsolete and would be replaced with phrases like kaku hōmen 各方面.
+It also literally means "every direction," but this meaning is obsolete and would be replaced with phrases like kaku hōmen 各方面.

 Tezukuri no shinajina ga sorotte iru.

 Various handmade goods are lined up.

 Kaze de fushibushi ga itamu no wa naze deshō ka?